Identity and Residency Change Updates

 Learn more about how marriage affects your taxes.

-When you file your current year Return, make sure the name on your federal and state tax return will match the name and SSN registered with the Social Security Administration (SSA).
+When you file your current year return, make sure the name on your federal and state tax return match the name and SSN registered with the Social Security Administration (SSA).
 If the names and SSN's do not match, your tax refund could be delayed.

 IRS Mailing Address Change

-If you have moved and your address has changed since your last tax return, click and complete Address Change Form 8822 and mail it in - the address is on the form.
-You can not eFile this form!
+If you have moved and your address has changed since your last tax return, open and complete Address Change Form 8822 and mail it in - the address is on the form.
+You cannot eFile this form!

 If you need to notify the IRS to ensure you receive your current IRS tax refund check in the mail, we strongly encourage you to use free direct bank refund deposit as the address change might not go into effect immediately.
 Regardless, do not postpone submitting Form 8822.
 Contact your state tax agency as well.